DomeFossilx/lost-city-progressive/README.md

 instructions:

-fresh server, 254 cache, boot it up, everything boots correctly you can login? proceed to step 2 download progressive repo extract and drag everything inside (bot, entity, etc etc folders) to freshserver\engine\src\engine
+1. fresh server, 254 cache, boot it up, everything boots correctly you can login? proceed to step 2
+2. download progressive repo
+3. extract and drag everything inside to freshserver\engine

 ## **REVIEW OF PLANS**